Thursday, September 19, 2024

 And then there was my husband, Ray.
 He needed me.
 He had just gotten through a heart attack and some surgeries.
 It was a really scary time for all of us, but things were finally starting to look up.

-And yes, the following day, I did hear those dreaded words, "Pam, the results were positive for breast cancer."
+And yes, on October 3, 2016, I received the dreaded news: "Pam, the results came back positive for breast cancer."

 And so my breast cancer journey began.....